Tanq16/backhub/README.md

 - Full repository mirroring including all branches, tags, and history
 - Concurrent backup processing for multiple repositories defined in a YAML config file
-- Automated backups with Docker deployment (every 3 days)
+- Automated backups and homelab-deployable with Docker deployment (every 3 days)
 - GitHub token-based authentication (to be used in an environment variable)
 - Easy restoration capability due to it being local mirror
 - Multi-arch and multi-OS binary for simple one-time usage

 # Installation

+The easiest way to download it is from the [project releases](https://github.com/Tanq16/backhub/releases).

 ### Go Install